namnatulco/instaport/README.md

 ### Building

-Browse to `images/scraping`.

-Run `./build.sh`, this creates a build container and a prod container.
+Create `.env.prod.app` and `.env.prod.db`.
+Nothing currently depends on them, but your compose will complain if they are missing.

+Run:

+`podman compose build`

 ### Running

-Run `./run.sh`, this creates a caching volume (if not already created), runs the prod container and attaches the volume.
+Run `podman compose up -d`.
+This creates a container associated with the webapp and a container associated with the database.

 Connect to [localhost:8000](http://localhost:8000), you will be redirected to a plain HTML page.